-Dunbar Town (Dunbar Town Centre Strategy: Action 8 Encourage Buildings at Risk to be brought into Pe brought into Positive Use Action and Location Lead and Joint Working Next Steps Timescale: Short Medium Long Ongoing Progress Work with private owners to identify potential solutions to bring buildings back into positive use East Lothian Council /Private Owners/The Ridge 1.
-Consider how a bid for a CARS scheme in 2019 or similar could help owners realise repair and reuse of their buildings 2.
-Explore all other means of encouraging the repair and reuse of these buildings ELC and The Ridge has undertaken a feasibility study into the conversion of Black Bull Close into community uses
+Dunbar Town Centre Strategy: Action 8 Encourage Buildings at Risk to be brought into Positive Use

+Action and Lead and Joint Next Steps Timescale: Progress

+Location Working Short

+Medium

+Long

+Ongoing

+Work with East Lothian Council 1.
+Consider how ELC and The

+private owners /Private Owners/The a bid for a CARS Ridge has

+to identify Ridge scheme in 2019 undertaken a

+potential or similar could feasibility

+solutions to help owners study into the

+bring buildings realise repair conversion of

+back into and reuse of Black Bull

+positive use their buildings Close into

+2. Explore all community

+other means of uses

+encouraging the

+repair and reuse

+of these

+buildings